woterr/vaesa/README.md

 A Peer-to-Peer process deals with a netwrok structure where both the nodes act as both - a client, and a server.
 In contrast to P2P networks, a Server-Client network ensures that each node is acting as a client except a single node that acts as a server.
 This server node accepts incoming requests and returns data.
 It could return the data to the same client, or any other client connected to the network.

-For example, assume you are talking to your friend in private.
-This is a P2P network.
-But assume you have a group leader who is conveying messages from one person to another, that is a client-server network.
+Assume you're talking to a friend in secret.
+This is a Peer-to-Peer network.
+But suppose you have a group leader who sends messages from one person to another; this is a client-server network.

 ## Project architecture